 Looking back at it now, I think I did myself a huge favour.
 If you follow the hynobirthing technique for giving birth, it promotes the idea that fear induces pain during labour and that relaxation is the key to a calm delivery.
 I’m rapidly coming to the conclusion there might just be something in that.
-Hynobirthing wasn’t even a concept when I had my son, but I think that by consciously avoiding society’s messages about labour and childbirth, I might just have saved myself and my baby a whole heap of pain and trauma during delivery.
+Hynobirthing wasn’t even a concept when I had my son, but I think that by consciously avoiding society’s messages about labour and childbirth, I might just have saved myself and my baby a whole heap of pain and trauma during the delivery.

 I was equally overwhelmed by the fact I could get of the bed and walk about straight after labour pretty much like nothing had happened!
-I was expecting to be laid up in bed for at least a week recovering from labour.
-It’s not giving birth that is the problem that I realised, it’s the tiredness from the early days which means you need to rest.
+I was expecting to be laid up in bed for at least a week recovering from giving birth.
+It’s not the giving birth that is the problem that soon I realised, it’s the tiredness from the early days of having a newborn which is why you need to rest.

 What I Learned about Giving Birth